 Through sketches, drawings, costume designs and videos of performances, this exhibition examines one of the most glamorous moments of modern international theatre, thus bringing together for the first time the theatrical output of some of the greatest contemporary designers.

 "On Reading", a series of photographs made by legendary Hungarian photographer Andre Kertész in Europe, Asia, and the United States over a fifty year period, illustrates the artist's penchant for the poetry and choreography of life in public and also private moments at home, examining the power of reading as a universal pleasure.
+Balanced between geometric composition and playful observation, it is easy to understand how these glimpses of everyday people and places changed the course of photographic art.

 Over the past three decades, the art of Cuba has had a remarkable impact on emerging global contemporary art.
 Drawing on a variety of experimental, conceptual, and postmodern strategies, contemporary Cuban artists have challenged accepted artistic and political discourse not only in their own society but in the international arena, reversing conventional art-world notions of “center” and “periphery” and embodying a provocative, ironic, and omnivorously critical approach.